okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-id-tokens/main/index.md

 You should verify the following:

 * The `iss` (issuer) claim matches the identifier of your Okta authorization server.
 * The `aud` (audience) claim should match the Client ID that you used to request the ID Token.
-This will be the Client ID for the Application you created in Okta.
+This will be the Client ID for the application that you created in Okta.
 * The `iat` (issued at time) claim indicates when this ID token was issued, expressed in Unix time.
 * The `exp` (expiry time) claim is the time at which this token will expire., expressed in Unix time.
 You should make sure that this time has not already passed.
 * The `nonce` claim value should match whatever was passed when you requested the ID token.